Decathlon/vitamin-compose/appbars/README.md

-`value: String` | The value of your search `placeholder: String` | The placeholder value inside the text input of the TopBar `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `isEnabled: Boolean = true` | True if you can type in the search bar, otherwise false `actions: List<SearchActionItem> = emptyList()` | The `SearchActionItem` actions of your topBar. `SearchActionItem` define the look and the event associated to an item in the topBar
+`value: String` | The value of your search `placeholder: String` | The placeholder value inside the text input of the TopBar `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `enabled: Boolean = true` | True if you can type in the search bar, otherwise false `actions: List<SearchActionItem> = emptyList()` | The `SearchActionItem` actions of your topBar. `SearchActionItem` define the look and the event associated to an item in the topBar
-`textStyle: TextStyle = VitaminTheme.typography.body2` | The typography of the text inside the text input `interactionSource: MutableInteractionSource = remember { MutableInteractionSource() }` | Representing the stream of interaction for the text input
 `keyboardOptions: KeyboardOptions = KeyboardOptions.Default` | Software keyboard options that contains options such as KeyboardType or ImeAction
 `keyboardActions: KeyboardActions = KeyboardActions.Default` | When the text input emit an IME action, the corresponding callback is called
+`interactionSource: MutableInteractionSource = remember { MutableInteractionSource() }` | Representing the stream of interaction for the text input
+`colors: TopBarsColors = VitaminTopBarColors.search()` | The colors of the background and the content elements in enabled and disabled mode
-`navigationIcon: (@Composable VitaminNavigationIconButtons.() -> Unit)? = null` | The navigation icon displayed at the start of the TopBar
+`textStyle: TextStyle = VitaminTheme.typography.body2` | The typography of the text inside the text input `onValueChange: (String) -> Unit` | The callback to be called when the user type a new character `navigationIcon: (@Composable VitaminNavigationIconButtons.() -> Unit)? = null` | The navigation icon displayed at the start of the TopBar
-`onValueChange: (String) -> Unit` | The callback to be called when the user type a new character

 ### BottomNavigation